AlexTaguchi/coding-notes/README.md

-# ml-setup
+# coding-setup
-Tips and tricks for a setting up a coding environment for machine learning
+Tips and tricks for setting up and interacting with my coding environment

 ---
 ### Basics